Zeyu-Li/unity-user-guide/README.md

 Of course, you can move it, rotate it, or scale it, but I will assume you know what to do that.
 However, if you want Unity to automatically general colliders for the model (generally good enough),

-1. click on the model and under **Meshes** select **Generate Colliders**
+1. Click on the model and under **Meshes** select **Generate Colliders**

 ![generate](images/generate.png)
 \* Note for some things like platforms, **Generate Colliders** can be bad as the optimized mesh collides with the player, therefore switch to box colliders

-2. Then click apply.
+2. Click **apply**
 3. Now Unity is generating colliders and this may take a while

 If you want a object to be solid and non-movable (this will use bake lighting, which I will go in more detail later), check **Static**.
-Remember, this will generate a bake map, which is cpu intensive and may take a lot of time depending on the size of the model.
+Remember, this will generate a bake map, which is CPU intensive and may take a lot of time depending on the size of the model.
 Unfortunately, if the object is really big, checking Static may actually slow things down, so keep that in mind

 **Clean Snapping**